wfjm/w11/tools/oskit/211bsd_tm/README.md

 #### Install 211bsd, disk phase

-The last command boots 211bsd form the just setup disk, which has now a root file system, but not yet a hardward boot block.
+The last command boots 211bsd from the just created disk, which has now a root file system, but not yet a hardward boot block.
 In the following
 - `#` is now the shell prompt
 - `!!` indicates comments